-- Start by organising a Dementia Friends Session at your Council Meeting www.dementiafriends.org.uk to book a session online - o Put forward a council motion to become a dementia friendly parish, village or town. - Do you want to be your own Dementia Friendly Community or join a larger local group?
-If there is one.
-You can find out by emailing dementiafriendlycommunities@alzheimers.org.uk - Agree to have Dementia Friendly Communities as a regular agenda item to monitor your progress.
+- Start by organising a Dementia Friends session at your council meeting, visit www.dementiafriends.org.uk to book a session. - Put forward a council motion to become a dementia friendly parish, village or town. - Do you want to be your own Dementia Friendly Community or join a larger local group?
+If there is one, you can find out by emailing dementiafriendlycommunities@alzheimers.org.uk. - Agree to have Dementia Friendly Communities as a regular agenda item to monitor your progress.
 You may want to set up a separate group depending on the size of your community.
 This is good practice even if you are just part of a larger community. - Appoint a dementia lead within the council to ensure the needs of people with dementia are considered and lead the work around Dementia Friendly Communities.